-For information concerning the historical (during the period from 2007 through 2016) and projected (during the period from 2017 through 2021) power and energy requirements of the Participants, see "MEAG POWER - HISTORICAL AND PROJECTED DEMAND AND ENERGY REQUIREMENTS" in the Consulting Engineer's Letter attached hereto as APPENDIX C. Over the period 2007 through 2016, the peak demand decreased at a compound average annual rate of 1.1 percent per year, while the annual energy requirements of the Participants remained flat.
-The 2017 projections for peak demand and annual energy requirements are 4.9 percent higher and 1.9 percent higher than actual 2016 peak demand and annual energy requirements, respectively, which reflect MEAG Power's forecast assumption of normal weather and the economic recovery that began in Georgia in 2012.
-Such projections result in compound average annual growth rates in peak demand and annual energy requirements for the Participants of approximately 0.6 percent per year and 0.6 percent per year, respectively, for the period from 2017 through 2021.
-Such projections are included in the load forecast prepared by MEAG Power in November 2016, which was based on a number of assumptions.
+Over the period 2008 through 2017, the peak demand decreased at a compound average annual rate of 0.8 percent per year, while the annual energy requirements of the Participants decreased by 0.2 percent.

+The 2018 projections for peak demand and annual energy requirements are 5.6 percent higher and 4.5 percent higher than actual 2017 peak demand and annual energy requirements, respectively, which reflect MEAG Power's forecast assumption of normal weather and the economic recovery that began in Georgia in 2012.
+Such projections result in compound average annual growth rates in peak demand and annual energy requirements for the Participants of approximately 0.5 percent per year and 0.7 percent per year, respectively, for the period from 2018 through 2022.
+Such projections are included in the load forecast prepared by MEAG Power in November 2017, which was based on a number of assumptions.
 Actual growth in peak demand and energy requirements may be adversely affected by various factors, including those discussed under "COMPETITION" herein.

-For information concerning the projected resources, including capacity purchases from other entities to supplement its owned resources, that MEAG Power will use in serving the Participants' loads, see "MEAG POWER - BULK POWER SUPPLY RESOURCES - Projected Capacity Requirements and Resources" in the Consulting Engineer's Letter attached hereto as APPENDIX C. As discussed therein, under the PSSA, MEAG Power is responsible for procuring all of its future bulk power supply requirements and planning, operating and maintaining its system in accordance with prudent utility practice.
+Under the PSSA, MEAG Power is responsible for procuring all of its future bulk power supply requirements and planning, operating and maintaining its system in accordance with prudent utility practice.
 MEAG Power has established a set of generating capacity planning reserve criteria which will result in its maintaining capacity at least fifteen percent greater than its forecast annual peak demand less firm capacity resources supplied by SEPA.